BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 ## **3\.
 So, what can it do?**

-To learn about what is possible, we need to first look into our ExtIdeHelpers.lua file again.
-If you didn't move away from our last search within it you are already where we can find out more.
+To explore its capabilities, let's revisit our ExtIdeHelpers.lua file.

-If not, you might want to search for "Ext_ClientImgui" again.
+If you're still in the same place as our last search, great!
+If not, search for "Ext_ClientImgui" again.

-Now, last time we found out that we can make use of the Ext.IMGUI class with its function ``ǸewWindow()``.
-But in the same line we also learn something else.
-If you look to the right you'll see:
+Last time, we discovered that we can utilize the Ext.IMGUI class with its function `NewWindow()`.
+But there's more to it.
+If you look to the right, you'll see:

 ```lua
 :ImguiHandle